Acupuncture for Psoriasis: Is It Effective? | MyPsoriasisTeam

 There are several types of acupuncture, including:

-• Electroacupuncture therapy
+• Electroacupuncture

 Acupuncture should be performed by licensed trained professionals called acupuncturists.
-If you decide to try acupuncture, make sure your acupuncture provider is board certified.
+If you decide to try acupuncture, make sure your acupuncture provider is board-certified.
 The National Certification Commission for Acupuncture and Oriental Medicine lists board-certified acupuncturists.

-“Remember: In all things, there is 'fair, good, better, and best', so persevere until you find the best practitioner,” encouraged a MyPsoriasisTeam member, “One who really gets you and listens to you and your needs.”
+“Remember: In all things, there is ‘fair, good, better, and best,’ so persevere until you find the best practitioner,” encouraged a MyPsoriasisTeam member, “one who really gets you and listens to you and your needs.”

 Acupuncture for Psoriasis Skin Clearance

 For others, acupuncture seems to have made their symptoms worse: “I had acupuncture on two occasions for approximately two months.
 Both times, it was combined with Chinese herbs.
-It was a complete disaster!” said a MyPsoriasisTeam member, describing how her skin flared severely after the treatment.
+It was a complete disaster!” said a MyPsoriasisTeam member, describing how their skin flared severely after the treatment.

 Acupuncture for Other Psoriasis Symptoms